nhoudelot/demosdebs/dos/demos/1999/kayttokuksa-by-taat/debian/kayttokuksa-by-taat.6.md

 # DESCRIPTION
-Käyttökuksa is a demonstration released by tAAt in 1999. kayttokuksa-by-taat is the launcher that use Dosbox to run it. demo ranked 4th at Assembly 1999
+Käyttökuksa is a demonstration released by tAAt in 1999. kayttokuksa-by-taat is the launcher that use Dosbox-x to run it. demo ranked 4th at Assembly 1999

 # OPTIONS
 \--fullscreen
-:   Start game in fullscreen (Ctrl-F9 to exit)
+:   Start game in fullscreen

 \--debug
-:   start dosbox environnement without running the demo
+:   start dosbox-x environnement without running the demo

 \--version
 :   Display version and author information